MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Attack Execution.md

 	* Intercept the generation of request and access token
 	* JavaScript information leak
 	* Spoof the site

+> **Session Fixation**

+1. Get a session token from site
+2. Document session token
+3. Log-in
+3. Document session token
+4. Did it change using burp compare?
+If not, session fixation may be possible.
+	* Note: If there are a bunch, just start deleting some of them, the ones that causes a logout would be the session token.
+5. Can you set the session via URL, hidden form fields, or XSS

+> **Session Predictability**

+1. Get a lot of session tokens (script or burp sequencer to gather tokens)
+2. Use burp sequencer to analyze
+3. Known hashes may look non-predictable, but may just be a hash of incrimenting or static values (e.g., 1..9, username)

+Using Burp Sequencer:
+1. Right click on login request -> send to sequencer
+2. In token locaiton within response -> select the token
+3. Look for the red results
+	* Note: If it doesn't work use a script and load a file into burp instead.

+> **Authentication Bypass**

+Blackbox
+1. Forced browsing (see ZAP forced browsing or Burp Burp Discovery)
+2. Look at keys and ids in url and cookies (e.g., Admin=true)

+Whitebox
+1. Spider at each authentication level as separate sitemaps (saved)
+2. Attempt to access with a lower level (not just pages, but functions - javascript -forms)

+> **Command Injection**

+Prefixs before attack payload (command seperator):
+&, &&, ||,  <, >, ;, $()

+Test Visable:
+; ls /ect/passwd or /ect/hosts

+Test Blind:
+; ping y.o.ur.ip
+on your attack system "sudo tcpdump -n host [victimIP] and icmp" ; nslookup (you need a public facing system to see nslookup)

 > **SQL Injection: Test Strings**